hyoshioka0128/Devices-docs/surface-hub/surface-hub-teams-rooms-networking.md

 ---
-title: Configure networking and Quality of Service for Microsoft Teams Room on Surface Hub
+title: Configure networking and Quality of Service for Microsoft Teams Rooms on Surface Hub
 description: This article explains requirements and recommendations for networking and Quality of Service to optimize Microsoft Teams Rooms on Surface Hub. ms.service: surface-hub
 author: coveminer